A Collaborative Intellectual Environment

 All first-year students at Vanderbilt live in one of 10 houses on The Martha Rivers Ingram Commons.
 Each is led by a faculty head of house who lives among the students and helps to guide the intellectual and social life of the house.

 Students have many residential options after the first year, including suites, apartment-style housing, or themed housing.
-Warren and Moore Colleges extend the dynamic living-learning experience of The Commons through sophomore, junior, and senior years, and E. Bronson Ingram College, the next addition to Vanderbilt’s College Halls experience, will open fall 2018.
+Warren and Moore Colleges extend the dynamic living-learning experience of The Commons through sophomore, junior, and senior years, and E. Bronson Ingram College, the next addition to Vanderbilt’s College Halls experience, opens fall 2018.

 Learn more about residential life at admissions.vanderbilt.edu/life.